JuliaDiff/BlueStyle/README.md

     arr = [1, 2, 3,]
     ```

-- Triple-quotes use the indentation of the lowest indented line (excluding the opening triple-quote).
+- Triple-quotes and triple-backticks written over multiple lines should have closing quotes indented once.
-  This means the closing triple-quote should be aligned to the least indented line in the string.
+  Since triple-quotes use the indentation of the lowest indented line excluding the opening quotes, the least indented line in the string should be aligned with the closing quotes (i.e. also indented once).
   Triple-backticks should also follow this style even though the indentation does not matter for them.

     ```julia